gabrieldansereau/ms_downscaling_metawebs/README.md

 realizations, more accurate predictions of the metaweb will have the potential to bring us closer to producing accurate local (downscaled) predictions [@Strydom2023GraEmb].
-Therefore, establishing or predicting the metaweb should be the first target in systems lacking information about local realizations.
+Therefore, establishing or predicting the metaweb should be the first target in communities where data about local realizations (*i.e.* documented interactions at specific places) are lacking.
-This is not the same as using interactions to improve predictions of species distributions, as recent studies have done [@Moens2022ImpBio;
+Our approach differs from using interactions to improve predictions of species distributions, as has been done by recent studies [@Moens2022ImpBio;
-@Poggiato2022IntFoo; @Lucas2023IncBio], although these are incredibly relevant and answer long-standing calls to include interactions within such models [@Wisz2013RolBio].
-Instead, predicting networks in space is a different task, and it serves a different goal: focusing first on the distribution of network structures and its drivers rather than on the distribution of species.
+@Poggiato2022IntFoo; @Lucas2023IncBio].
+Although the two are complementary, and answer long-standing calls to include interactions within species distribution models
+[@Wisz2013RolBio], predicting networks in space is a different task serving a different goal: focusing first on the distribution of network structures and its drivers rather than on the distribution of species.

-Explicit spatial predictions (such as downscaled metaweb predictions) are essential as they will allow comparisons with extant work for species-rich communities.
+Explicit spatial predictions of the structure of species interaction networks (downscaled metaweb predictions) are essential, as they allow comparisons with extant work for species-rich communities.
 Recent approaches to metaweb downscaling combined a regional metaweb with species distribution maps to generate local assemblages for European tetrapods [@Braga2019SpaAna; @OConnor2020UnvFoo; @Galiana2021SpaSca;
 @Gauzere2022DivBio], Barents Sea marine taxa [@Kortsch2019FooStr], and North Sea demersal fishes and benthic epifauna [@Frelat2022FooWeb].
-These downscaled assemblages allowed studying network structures in novel ways, for instance, assessing changes in food web structure across space [@Braga2019SpaAna], describing the scaling of network area relationships [@Galiana2021SpaSca].
-Other examples have shown that the metaweb can be used to investigate large-scale variation in food web structure, indicating high geographical connections and heterogeneous robustness against species extinctions [@Albouy2019MarFis], which are only apparent when the local and global networks are both available.
+These downscaled assemblages open up novel ways to study network structures, such as assessing changes in food web structure across space [@Braga2019SpaAna], or describing the scaling of Network Area Relationships [NARs; @Galiana2021SpaSca].
+Other examples have shown that the metaweb can be used to investigate large-scale variation in food web structure, indicating high geographical connections and heterogeneous robustness against species extinctions [@Albouy2019MarFis], which are only apparent when the local and global networks are *both* available.
 Further comparisons between network structure and other community properties are relevant as they may highlight new and surprising elements regarding network biogeography.
 For instance, @Frelat2022FooWeb found a strong spatial coupling